krishaamer/green-filter-research/research/results.md

 ## Prototypes {#prototypes}

 Sustainability is hard.
 Green Filter helps you find companies that are making a true effort and build closer relationships through shopping, savings, and investing.
 Green Filter helps you find companies that are making a true effort to become sustainable and build closer relationships through shopping, savings, and investing

+Gather requirements and build a prototype for the next-generation investment app for young adults.
+Improving the user experience for young adults getting started with (green) investing.
+What would a “Tinder for (Green) Investments” look like?
+How can we make the logistics of investing so easy to use and take into account my values?

+My thesis core message is : everyone should change from consumer to sustainability investor (define these terms in the thesis). how to do this? can help you become from consumer to investor i believe there’s space for a product like that. your green investing friend find the companies tackling certain problems and invest in them using crypto business can be a force for good